 The Advanced Placement (AP) Program is a program of college-level courses and exams developed by the College Board for secondary students.
 The courses and exams have been developed to cover material normally taught in introductory-level college courses.
-Complete AP Program information is available online at apcentral.collegeboard.com.
+Complete AP Program information is available online at appendix in the Appendix of the Appendix of